ctb/titus-blog/src/research-software-reuse.rst

-I have read many arguments against this: that publishing a theoretical description of an algorithm is enough; or that it's actually harmful to others to provide the source, because it forces people to reproduce your work rather than merely replicate; or that publishing code obligates you to support; or that publishing *bad* code is a bad idea, and you need to clean it up to publish it.  **Bushwah.** These specific objections are easily answered ((a) efficient and correct implementation matters, and the algorithmic description often masks important implementation details; plus, `it's hard!
+I have read many arguments against this: that publishing a theoretical description of an algorithm is enough; or that it's actually harmful to others to provide the source, because lacking source forces people to reproduce your work rather than merely replicate; or that publishing code obligates you to support; or that publishing *bad* code is a bad idea, and you need to clean it up to publish it.
+**Bushwah.** These specific objections are easily answered ((a) efficient and correct implementation matters, and the algorithmic description often masks important implementation details; plus, `it's hard!
 <http://codecapsule.com/2012/01/18/how-to-implement-a-paper/>`__; (b)
 as Victoria Stodden `points out
 <http://magazine.amstat.org/blog/2011/07/01/trust-your-science/>`__,